hoppersroppers/roadmap/training/hardstuff.md

-# How to Learn Reverse Engineering
+# How to Learn Reverse Engineering Roadmap

 This is the first step of our reverse engineering roadmap.